 As a result, if the late person owned the family home and the surviving spouse was not a joint owner, then the hospital and other creditors can force it to be sold to pay their debts.
 The same principle applies to bank accounts, vehicles, investment accounts, and any other property that goes into the estate.

 Georgia probate law provides surviving spouses a spousal support option called year’s support.
-It places them in a higher priority position than the creditors, so they get paid first.
+It gives them a higher priority than creditors, so they get paid first.
 Year’s support is a complicated process, and you only get one shot to get it right, so we strongly recommend hiring a qualified probate law firm to assist you.

-As a rule, all unpaid debts should be collected from the deceased person’s assets before heirs receive their share.
+As a rule, all unpaid debts should be collected from the deceased’s assets before the heirs receive their share.
 If there isn’t enough money to cover financial claims, creditors may look for someone else to pay the bills.
 But, in most cases, no one is legally obligated to use their own money to pay off a deceased person’s debts.

 Although family members are typically not responsible for their loved one’s debts, they can also be liable if:

-• they’re a joint account holder for a credit card account.
+- They’re joint account holders on a credit card account.
 This would make the joint holder personally responsible for paying off any balance.

-• they were the administrator or executor of the estate, and they didn’t follow the Georgia state probate law.
+- They were the estate’s administrator or executor, but they didn’t follow Georgia probate law.

 However, as it is a very complex process, we strongly recommend consulting an experienced estate planning lawyer.